ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 New 3rd generation profiles are available in the Dallas, London, Frankfurt, Toronto, Montreal, Chennai, and Madrid regions to create dedicated hosts on hardware that uses 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
 {: preview}

-The 4th generation dedicated host profile is available in the Dallas (us-south) region for customers with special access.
+The 4th generation dedicated host profile is available in the Dallas (us-south) region.
 For more information about the capabilities of the new profiles, see [General purpose instance profiles - Intel Gen 4](/docs/vpc?topic=vpc-general-purpose-vsi-profiles-gen4-intel&interface=ui).
 {: preview}

 The following Balanced profiles are available for dedicated hosts.